racendol/aru-counting-sort-py/README.md

 # aru-counting-sort-py
-Implementation of ARU-Counting-Sort in Python, as in [the paper by Usmani, Asad](https://ieeexplore.ieee.org/document/8966717).
+Implementation of ARU-Counting-Sort in Python, as in [the paper by A.R.
+Usmani(2019)](https://ieeexplore.ieee.org/document/8966717).

 The implementation can be found in aru_counting_sort.py.
 The comparison between normal counting sort and quick sort can be seen in sort_comparison.ipynb.